-It ‘s okay to have some oozing or usually to bleed from the incision sites, and you may have to change your bandages a few times after surgery.
-Although after about a week you should not see any bleeding or oozing.
-If you notice this after day eight, please contact your surgeon.
+It’s okay to have some oozing or usually to bleed from the incision sites, and you may have to change your bandages a few times after surgery.
+Although after about a week, you should not see any bleeding or oozing.
+If you notice this after day eight, please get in touch with your surgeon.

-If you are experiencing more pain than we have described, what should I do?
+If I am experiencing more pain than we have described, what should I do?

 What if I suffer from nausea or vomiting after arriving home?

-Depending on whether you are vomiting or not you may need to visit your regular Doctor at home to get a prescription for anti-nausea medication.
-Keep a close on eye this and obtain the help of your Doctor there if needed.
+Whether you are vomiting or not, you may need to visit your doctor at home to get a prescription for anti-nausea medication.
+Keep a close eye on this and obtain the help of your Doctor there if needed.

 When should I remove the bandages from the incision to bathe?

-You should not remove them at all, they will remain on during your bath, and they should fall off on their own.
+You should not remove them; they will remain on during your bath, and they should fall off on their own.

 How much swelling or bruising should be expected after the surgery?

-There is usually moderate swelling, and some mild swelling on the other incisions as well.
+There is usually moderate swelling and some mild swelling on the other incisions as well.
 This should subside after a week or two.
-There can be some bruising on the incision sites although it is normal.
-If you feel it is more than normal you should apply a warm compress for 20 minutes several times that day.
-If you are very concerned about this you should contact your surgeon’s office in Tijuana.
+There can be some bruising on the incision sites, although it is normal.
+If you feel it is more than normal, apply a warm compress for 20 minutes several times that day.
+If you are very concerned about this, you should contact your surgeon’s office in Tijuana.